thatrajeevkr/AllForOne/README.md

 ## Usage

 1. **Input YouTube Video ID**: Enter the ID of the YouTube video from which you want to extract the music.
 2. **Initiate Download**: Press the download button to initiate the download process.
+The mp3 will be downlaoded with 320kbps and the location would be inside your AFDataManager
 3. **Enjoy Your Music**: Once the download is complete, enjoy your favorite tunes offline, directly from your device.

 ## Scope for Improvement